 Powder Coating Oven

 In addition to these materials, you will also need to purchase an oven for curing your powder-coated items — keep in mind that using your regular kitchen oven for powder coating even once will make it unsuitable for cooking food.

 You can purchase a portable, corrosion-resistant oven for small to mid-sized projects or purchase a general-purpose new or used oven that you plan to dedicate solely to powder coating.

 You can find professional curing ovens for about $500 to more than $2,000 on Amazon.

 Although this can be a big investment, if you’re planning to do many powder coating projects, it can be more cost-effective than sending your parts out to a shop or mail-in company.

 In the video below, the host explains how to select the best powder for your project, then demonstrates how to clean and powder coat a machined aluminum part.

 This video includes helpful details on how to ensure that the powder will adhere correctly to your metal part and how to choose the right tools and supplies for your specific project.

-If you’ve never powder coated anything before, this video’s tips for beginners are a great place to start.
+If you’ve never powder-coated anything before, this video’s tips for beginners are a great place to start.

-This video thoroughly explores how different types of powder coating products can be used in different applications for a variety of projects, both small and large.
+The next video thoroughly explores how different types of powder coating products can be used in different applications for a variety of projects, both small and large.